-In 2020 I took a 'Yoga For Menopause' teacher training course and this in area that I find very interesting, having had my own health issues and challenges I am often saddened and apalled to hear so many women experiencing dreadful menopausal symptoms and not getting the care and support or information they need to help them through this stage of their lives.
-It's sad that in our culture menopause has often been demonised and seen as negative, or shoved under the carpet and not talked about.
+In 2020 I took a 'Yoga For Menopause' teacher training course as this is an area of health and a natural stage of a womans life that I find very interesting, having had my own health issues and challenges I am often saddened and apalled to hear so many women experiencing dreadful menopausal symptoms and not getting the care and support or information they need to help them through this stage of their lives.
+It's sad that in our culture menopause has often been demonised and seen as negative, and not talked openly about.
 Thank goodness things are beginning to change.
 Hearing these stories from other women has led me to where I am today and I have always viewed yoga as a keystone to health, wellbeing and healing.
-With that in mind I have developed a new 'Women's Health, Yoga for Menopause' Programme starting in September 2020.
-This programme will provide women with the many tools and techniques to help and support them with their journey.
+Currently, I am being guided to use my innate healing abilities and have recently bcome a Reiki practitioner, as healing is in my blood and lineage and I am so happy to be able to share this gift.

 I also have a particular interest in trauma and how it's impacts on our body and this is another area I am currently exploring.
 I also enjoy teaching 'restorative' yoga and using yoga as therapy and a way to connect with our somatic body.
 I work on a one-to-one basis with many clients that have various musculoskeletal, physiological, mental and emotional challenges and those recovering from cancer and other chronic illnesses.